openSUSE/openSUSE-release-process/Alpha.md

 save search with a name and share them

-#### submit missing SLE packages
+#### sync changes from SLE packages

-submit packages from SUSE:SLE-15-SP2:GA to Leap
+We need to sync changes from certain SLE packages from SUSE:SLE-15-SPX:GA to Leap An example would be installation-images

 #### verify staging UEFI certificate